jslmorrison/jslmorrison.github.io/content/posts/nixos.md

 ## Installation {#installation}

-Installation was very straight forward, so nothing untoward to mention here.
+Graphical installer was very straight forward, so nothing untoward to mention here.

-## Configuation {#configuation}
+## Configuration {#configuration}

 > Nix is a tool that takes a unique approach to package management and system configuration.
 Learn how to make reproducible, declarative and reliable systems.